[email protected] ♦ (+65) 6293 9249 ♦ Mon - Sun : 10:00AM - 7:00PM

 1) What food is good for confinement?

-The good news is there are a lot of foods that are good for confinement that restricting our diet too much can be unnecessary.
-Even when you consult experts, they would mainly highlight the foods you should eat to obtain the nutrients, more than the not-to-eats.
+The good news is there are a lot of foods that are good for confinement, and restricting our diet too much can be unnecessary.
+Even when you consult experts, they would mainly highlight the foods you should eat to obtain the nutrients more than the not-to-eats.
 Some foods that are good for you after giving birth include pumpkin and carrots for vitamin A, eggs for choline and vitamin D, as well as salmon for omega-3 DHA and vitamin D. Scroll through our PEM Confinement website to see more examples of foods that can be greatly beneficial for you!

 2) What diet should be given to a postnatal mother?